 Crafted content like Fox’s Martian VR Experience, Sony’s Ghostbusters: Dimension, a spin-off of Jurassic World and the hundreds of VR films in various stages of production are creating the excitement.

 Google and Facebook like to point to these great works and encourage kids to jump in and get a leading position–even if they haven’t mastered 4K and HDR (high dynamic range) production.

 Unfortunately, there always seems to be a chasm between the world according to marketing soundbites and what’s being done in the trenches.

 You know, how folks doing the creative work … testing new gear, new techniques and busting gear/workflow by pushing them beyond their limits.

 People like Fox’s Futurist, Ted Schilowitz, have access to teams of experts (and money) to solve problems.
-Indie filmmakers work through the hard way by sharing their experiences, expertise, successes and failures.
+Indie filmmakers work through the hard way by sharing their experiences, expertise, successes,

 In checking the facts, I asked filmmakers to share stuff with me: